 Interfaith prides itself on being 100% donation based and receives no government funding for day to day operations.
 From those donations, 93 cents of every dollar goes back to the community.
 Another vital key to our success is volunteerism.
 Without those that give tirelessly of their time, Interfaith could not provide the assistance that it does.

 For more information about what we do and who we help, we welcome you to take a tour of our facilities.
-Please call our office at 352.629.8868 or stop by and ask for our Executive Director, Karla Grimsley, who will be happy to answer any questions.
+Please call our office at 352.629.8868 or stop by and ask for our Chief Executive Officer, Karla Grimsley, who will be happy to answer any questions.